hinsonan/hinsonan.github.io/_posts/2025-11-18-gpu-programming-in-python-part-2.md

 ```
 ## PTX Code Incoming

-These are the bindings that tell CUDA your gpu card and the CUDA capabilities that GPU has.
-Now lets go over the how to compile our beautiful C++ string that we created.
+These are the bindings that tell CUDA your GPU card and the CUDA capabilities that GPU has.
+Now let's go over how to compile our beautiful C++ string that we created.

 ```python
 # Reference: https://docs.nvidia.com/cuda/nvrtc/index.html